 Vague service agreements—A cloud storage provider’s service agreements should offer enough transparency that you truly know what you’re getting.
-A provider should make clear commitments about what security controls it has in place, where data resides and who manages the underlying technology.
+An online storage provider should make clear commitments about what security controls it has in place, where data resides and who manages the underlying technology.
 How can you trust providers to protect your data if they won’t tell you how they plan on doing it?

 There is no one-size-fits-all cloud storage solution.
 Every organization has different needs, and these needs should be reflected in your choice of an enterprise cloud provider.
 Whatever your solution and whoever your provider, though, security should remain at the top of your list of considerations.

 - Learn how the new Office enables teams to collaborate better than ever.

 - Sync, send and receive: Why cloud-based email and storage make sense for your business white paper.